• Skip to primary navigation

 The Recipe!

 The recipe actually is super easy.
 You need Nimki, onion, green chili, coriander leaves, lemon juice, and if possible a few chunks of green mango along with salt to make it.
-I do have the recipe of Nimki on my blog already.
-You can either make it at home or can use store-bought Nimki to make the Nimki Makha.
-Before going further I must mention this is a no-fire recipe which you can make along with your kid.
+I do have the recipe for Nimki on my blog already.
+You can either make it at home or use store-bought Nimki to make the Nimki Makha.
+Before going further I must mention this is a no-fire recipe that you can make along with your kid.

 Here's how I make Nimki Makha at Debjanir Rannaghar!